marp-team/.github/CONTRIBUTING.md

 - **Indicate related issue(s) in description of PR.** In many cases, the created PR should already have related problems.
 GitHub can [close issue automatically by keyword](https://help.github.com/articles/closing-issues-using-keywords/).

-- **Keep code styling.** We are using [yarn] package manager, [Prettier] formatter, and linters for each language.
+- **Keep code styling.** We are using npm package manager, [Prettier] formatter, and linters for each language.
 CI build would fail when using the wrong format/style.
-It could fix by `yarn format --write` and `yarn lint:[lang] --fix` in most projects.
+It could fix by `npm run format -- --write` and `npm run lint:[lang] -- --fix` in most projects.

 - **Maintain tests.** We need to fill code coverage by writing meaningful tests.
 In many projects, we are setting a threshold of global line coverage to 95%.
-You could measure coverage in local by running `yarn test:coverage`.
+You could measure coverage in local by running `npm run test:coverage`.

 ### For maintainer